MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/database-read-scale-out-overview.md

 ### Overwrite the database access intent on reports, API pages, and queries

 Because of the way High Availability databases replicate data changes from the primary database to its secondary replicas, there can be a delay of up to a few seconds when reading data from a secondary replica of the database.
-If this data delay is not acceptable for a given report, query, or API page used in a business process, you can overwrite the default database access intent.
+If this data delay is not acceptable for a given report, query, or API page used in a business process, you can overwrite the default database access intent from the UI.

 For more information, see [Managing Database Access Intent](https://review.docs.microsoft.com/en-us/dynamics365/business-central/admin-data-access-intent?branch=tfs337368-readscaleout).

 ## Frequently asked questions about read scale-out